xXAI-botXx/CPP/README.md

 For adding a C++ Project you can go to 'File \> Import' and select 'General \> File from Folder' or from 'Git \> Project from Git'.

-You can detect nested projects, by right clicking on your top project folder in the Project Explorer.
+You can detect nested projects by right clicking on your top project folder in the Project Explorer.
 Then choose *Configure* and *Configure and Detect nested Projects*.
+Now your subproject should be detected as C++ Project and you should be able to run it (it should use your CMakeLists.txt file).
+You may have to click on the ⚙️ icon on your build name on the right of the run button and there you can change the compiler to mingw32 if you already add it (like described previously).
+Now you should be able to run your program in Eclipse!
+Else you can use your terminal (CMD)/bat file.